enchant97/frameworks_and_languages_module/technical_report.md

 }
 ```

 Having an error as a type means that Go's type assertion can be used to check specific errors, this is useful as it allows different errors to be handled differently.
-Since all created errors use the error type, handling all/unknown errors is possible; this will ensure that there are less bugs and prevent fatal crashes.
+Since all created errors use the error type, handling all/unknown errors is possible; this will ensure that there are less unexpected results.

 - [Go Error Handling](https://go.dev/blog/error-handling-and-go)